GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/10.591-600/02.Sleeping-on-Guard/docs.md

 We must be watchful and ready,
 See ev'ry entrance is barred,
 Keeping our heads cool and steady;
 All is lost sleeping on guard.

-Chorus:
-Sleeping on guard, sleeping on guard;
-No!
-Surely not one of our number
-Must be found sleeping on guard.
+[Chorus]

 3.
 Our aim is vigilance ever,